Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 If you have an area of specialty, such as forensic clinical psychology, you must work a minimum of ten days per year in this area.

-There is a structured career path within the NHS and your career prospects are generally good.
-You should be able to progress through the pay bands as you gain experience and move into new roles.
+There is a structured career path within the NHS and you should be able to progress through the pay bands as you gain experience and move into new roles.

 - clinical health psychology